 Perhaps you want to incorporate more gestures into your app, or you want to consolidate sections to make things easier to find for your customers.

 Spend some time thinking through how a fresh design will make your app faster and easier to use.

-An app built even 3 years ago might look ancient in the fast-paced world of the App Store.
+An app built even a few years ago might look ancient in the fast-paced world of the App or Google Play Store.
 Updating your app gives you a chance to make sure your app still functions properly.
 It also allows you the opportunity to remove broken or outdated features.

 Could your app benefit from iBeacon?
 Would you like to make your app easier to navigate for customers with disabilities?
 Launching version 2.0 of your app is the best time to incorporate a few key additions into your app.

 Play with your revenue model